ge-high-assurance/VERDICT/tools/README.md

 programs invoked by the plugin to perform cyber resiliency analysis (CRV) and model based architecture analysis (MBAA).
-The plugin has two ways to call the back-end programs; it can run an executable jar called verdict-bundle-\<VERSION\>-SNAPSHOT-capsule.jar in a subprocess or it can run a Docker image called gehighassurance/verdict in a temporary container.
+The plugin has two ways to call the back-end programs; it can run an executable jar called verdict-bundle-app-\<VERSION\>-SNAPSHOT-capsule.jar in a subprocess or it can run a Docker image called gehighassurance/verdict in a temporary container.

 The OSATE plugin sources are in this [verdict](verdict) subdirectory and the back-end program sources are in this